 Alice Greenwald (AM ‘75) is the President and CEO of the National September 11 Memorial and Museum.
 She has had a long and eminent career in the museum profession, having previously served in a variety of directorial and curatorial roles at the United States Holocaust Memorial Museum, the National Museum of American Jewish History, and the Hebrew Union College Skirball Museum.
 She is the author of several articles in museum studies, art history, and historiography, and she has received several awards including an NEA Fellowship for Museum Professionals (1981).

-Heather Rubens (AM ‘04, PhD ‘11) is the Executive Director and Roman Catholic Scholar of the Institute for Christian, Jewish, and Islamic Studies.
+Heather Miller Rubens (AM ‘04, PhD ‘11) is the Executive Director and Roman Catholic Scholar of the Institute for Islamic, Christian, and Jewish Studies.
 In her research Rubens explores how religious communities navigate political, legal, and cultural spaces, as well as how different religious communities relate to one another in particular contexts.
 In addition to historical research, Rubens develops educational initiatives that foster interreligious learning for the public in the Baltimore-Washington corridor.
 She has been an adjunct professor at Lewis University, DePaul University and St. Mary’s Seminary, and is a member of the Committee on Ethics, Religion and the Holocaust at the United States Holocaust Memorial Museum.

 Jeremy Fuzy (MDiv ‘15) is a religion journalist and former Editor at RealClearReligion, an online hub which aggregates writing on religious and interreligious topics from a variety of reputable sources, bringing together contributions from a range of ideological and cultural perspectives.
 At RCR, Fuzy worked to create a resource that makes available the best journalistic writing about religion, so as to demonstrate the diversity, dynamism, and intersectionality of religion in contemporary society.